magenta/magenta/magenta/demos/NIPS_2016/README.md

 * Connect MIDI Keyboard and MIDI Drum Pad, route them as inputs on the appropriate Ableton Live tracks (Labeled with MIDI Keyboard ->, and MIDI Drums ->)

-* Make sure the IAC Buses are enabled for 'Remote' input MIDI control of Ableton and the MIDI Keys/Drums are enable for 'Track' input.
+* Make sure that `from Max 1` is enabled for 'Remote' input MIDI control of Ableton, the MIDI Keys/Drums are enable for 'Track' input, and that the IAC Buses are configure for 'Track' Input and Output.

 * Rock out!